To find out details about Green Community Grants, visit the Dacorum Borough Council Grants page.

-For a list of organisations and groups working to promote green issues locally, please click the link to view the latest Tring Green Guide
+For a list of organisations and groups working to promote green issues locally, please view the latest Tring Green Guide

-When the Town Council’s Information Centre re-opens, one of the noticeboards will be dedicated to ‘Green Tring’ issues – for a taster see the attached photo of the board as it currently stands.
+One of the Town Council’s Information Centre noticeboards is dedicated to ‘Green Tring’ issues – for a taster see the photo opposite of the board as it currently stands.
 Further contributions will be welcomed, and we’ll try to keep all the information up-to-date!

 Let’s make Tring a Bee town!

 Please read the information here, to see what you can do to promote Tring as bee-friendly community.
 Visit Justice and Peace Tring for information about how to get involved.

 And if you spot a honey bee swarm in a place where you don’t think it ought to be – check this: